-On March 22, 2012, the Argentine Congress passed Law No. 26,739, which amended the charter of the Central Bank (the "Central Bank's Charter) and Law No. 23,298 (the "Convertibility Law").
+On March 22, 2012, the Argentine Congress passed Law No. 26,739, which amended the charter of the Central Bank (the "Central Bank's Charter") and Law No. 23,298 (the "Convertibility Law").
 This new law amends the objectives of the Central Bank (established in its charter) and removes certain provisions previously in force.
 Pursuant to the amendment, the Central Bank focuses on promoting monetary and financial stability as well as development with social equity.

-A key component of the amendment of the Central Bank charter relates to the use of the international reserves.
+The key component of the amendment of the Central Bank Charter relates to the use of the international reserves and the implementation of polices by the Central Bank in order to interfere in the fixing of interest rates and terms of loans to financial institutions.

 Pursuant to this amendment, Central Bank reserves may be made available to the government for the repayment of debt or to finance public expenses.
+During 2013, the currency reserves in U.S. dollars held by the Argentine government in the Central Bank have significantly decreased, from US\$44.3 billion in 2012 to US\$30.6 billion in 2013, while during 2014 the reserves slightly increased up to US\$31.4 billion as of December 31, 2014.
+The stock of the international reserves of the Central Bank was US\$31.5 billion as of March 31, 2015.

-During 2013, the currency reserves in U.S. dollars held by the Argentine government in the Central Bank have significantly decreased.
-This use of Central Bank reserves for the expanded purposes may result in Argentina being more vulnerable to inflation or external shocks, affecting the country's capacity to overcome the effects of an external crisis.
+The use of Central Bank reserves for the expanded purposes may result in Argentina being more vulnerable to inflation or external shocks, affecting the country's capacity to overcome the effects of an external crisis.